Vilatsut/IoT-VRVM/DEPLOYING_INSTRUCTIONS.md

 ```
 sudo ethos_uhcpd.py m3-<ID2> tap3 2001:660:5307:3103::/64
 ```
-It's possible to run the experiment at another site, and current DEFAULT_CHANNEL, DEFAULT_PAN_ID, tap3 and IPv6 can be in use.
-Refer to RIOT-course IPv6 example if something is broken.
+It's possible to run the experiment at another site, and current DEFAULT_CHANNEL, DEFAULT_PAN_ID, tap3 and IPv6 address can be in use.
+Refer to [IOT-LAB IPv6 example](https://www.iot-lab.info/learn/tutorials/riot/riot-public-ipv6-m3/) if something is broken.

-## Building and running the backend
+## Building, configuring and running the backend

 Requirements for the virtual machine (VM) running in the cloud service: